FAQs

 Have a new Qualifying Total since you entered Nationals?

-No worries, you do not need to submit a change.
-Our scoring manager will automatically incorporate your highest achieved total during the qualifying period.
+No worries, you do not need to submit a change to the National Office.
+Our scoring manager will automatically incorporate your highest achieved total during the qualifying period (Jan 1 of the prior year, up to the entry deadline).

 DRUG TESTING